firebolt-db/firebolt-db.github.io/docs/general-reference/information-schema/databases.md

 grand_parent: General reference
 ---

-# Databases

-This information schema view contains a row per database in your Firebolt account.

-The view is available in all databases and can be queried as follows:
+# Information schema for databases

+You can use the `information_schema.databases` view to return information about databases.
+You can use a `SELECT` query to return information about each database as shown in the example below.

 ```sql
 SELECT